 How to monetize podcasts

 Now that you've built an audience, you may be wondering how to monetize your podcast.
 The first way is a technique that's been around for as long as radio: Advertising.
-Organizations like Audioboom and Podtrac sells ads for podcasts with big (15,000+ listener) audiences.
+Organizations like Audioboom and Megaphone, and other podcasts hosts sell ads for podcasts with big (10,000+ listener) audiences.

-MuggleCast and #Millennial both use Audioboom to secure host-read advertisements.
+My shows, MuggleCast and #Millennial, both use Audioboom to secure host-read advertisements.
 We've seen steady and substantial revenue.

-You can also go out and sell advertising yourself.
-You can accomplish this by finding companies who might be interested in running ads on your show.
+If you can't get a podcast host to sell ads for you, you can also go out and sell advertising yourself.
+You can accomplish this by finding companies who might be interested in running ads on your particular show.
 For example, if you have a podcast about cars, you could go out and ask businesses like tire companies to advertise on your show.
-Directly going to potential advertisers will make you more money than working with Audioboom or Podtrac, because companies like these two will take a cut of the profit.
+Directly going to potential advertisers will make you more money than working with Audioboom, Megaphone, etc, because companies like these two will take a cut of the ad revenue.

 The second monetization technique is selling merchandise.
 Those who enjoy your podcast will happily support you by purchasing a T-shirt, poster, signed album art, etc.